SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 Note: further up-to-date information you can get on sap.help.com: [Maintain Roles for Applications](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7596a0bdab4649ac8a6f6721dc72db19.html))

 ### Test the deployed application
 Open a browser to test whether your microservice runs in the cloud.
-For this use the approuter URL, e.g. `https://d012345trial-approuter-d012345.cfapps.<<region>>.hana.ondemand.com/ads/actuator/health`.
+For this use the approuter URL, e.g. `https://<<your tenant>>-approuter-<<ID>>.<<LANDSCAPE_APPS_DOMAIN>>/ads/actuator/health`.
 This will bring you the **login page**.
 Note: You have to enter here your SAP Cloud Identity credentials.
 After successful login you get redirected to the advertisement service that returns you the status of the application.

 This [`xs-app.json`](src/main/approuter/xs-app.json) file specifies how the approuter routes are mapped to the advertisement routes.

 Test the deployed REST Service on Cloud Foundry via the approuter url using the `Postman` chrome plugin together with the `Postman Interceptor` chrome plugin.
-You can import the [Postman collection](documentation/testing/spring-acl-cloudfoundry.postman_collection.json) and create an environment, which specifies the key-value pair `approuterUri`=`https://<<your tenant>>-approuter-<<your user id>>.cfapps.<<region>>.hana.ondemand.com`.
+You can import the [Postman collection](documentation/testing/spring-acl-cloudfoundry.postman_collection.json) and create an environment, which specifies the key-value pair `approuterUri`=`https://<<your tenant>>-approuter-<<ID>>.<<LANDSCAPE_APPS_DOMAIN>>`.

 Find a step-by-step description on how to test using `Postman` [here](https://github.com/SAP/cloud-bulletinboard-ads/blob/Documentation/Security/Exercise_24_MakeYourApplicationSecure.md).

 <a id='notes'></a>
-## Implementation Details
+# Implementation Details

 1. Setup Spring ACL database table (using liquibase): [database changelog](src/main/resources/db.changelog), [database population](src/main/resources/db.population)
 1. Configure Spring ACL: [AclConfig](src/main/java/com/sap/cp/appsec/config/AclConfig.java) and [AclAuditLogger](src/main/java/com/sap/cp/appsec/config/AclAuditLogger.java)